 Single package vertical heat pumps are tested under AHRI standard 390.
-To be eligible for the program, SPVHP must meet or exceed the criteria listed in the NEEP Cold Climate SPVHP Specification.36
+To be eligible for the program, SPVHP must meet or exceed the criteria listed in the NEEP Cold Climate SPVHP Specification.NEEP Cold Climate SPVHP Specification.43

-The Participating Contractor applying for incentives shall document that non-residential systems are sized according to the requirements of Section 3.2.1.
+The Participating Contractor applying for incentives shall document that non-residential systems are sized according to the requirements of Section 3.23.1.

-3.2.4 Ground Source Heat Pumps
+3.23.4 Ground Source Heat Pumps

 Ground source heat pumps (GSHPs), also known as geothermal heat pumps, achieve high efficiency by exchanging thermal energy with the ground or with groundwater instead of outside air.
 GSHP systems work well in cold climates because of their ability to maintain capacity at low ambient air temperature.
-GSHPs are installed in all building sectors and are expected to provide heat to the whole home or whole building.